tdiprima/threejs-testing/docs/field-of-view.md

 What we see is the result of signals sent from the eyes to the brain.
 Usually, the brain receives signals from **both (bi) eyes (ocular)** at the same time.

-Unlike some other animals, humans' eyes are both set on the front of the face, permitting binocular vision.
+Unlike some other animals, **humans' eyes are both set on the front of the face**, permitting binocular vision.

 This forward-facing orientation of the eye means each eye has a rather similar view of an image.
-The field of view, which is the area that you can see when you close one eye, overlaps significantly between each eye also.
-The center of the eyes' fields of view overlap with one another the most.
-This portion of the visual field provides the most detailed information to the brain.
+The **field of view**, which is **the area that you can see when you close one eye**, overlaps significantly between each eye also.

 [What is a normal visual field?](https://www.vision-and-eye-health.com/visual-field.html)